NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/platform.rst

 Auto-launch REST Server
 ^^^^^^^^^^^^^^^^^^^^^^^

-The server app (:code:`cudaq-qpud`) can be launch and shutdown automatically by using the auto-launch feature of the platform.
+The server app (:code:`cudaq-qpud`) can be launched and shutdown automatically by using the auto-launch feature of the platform.
 Random TCP/IP ports, that are available for use, will be selected to launch those server processes.